jdiasn/lidarwind/joss/paper.md

 lidarSuit is a python package for retrieving horizontal wind speed and direction profiles from the 6-beam scanning strategy but also includes routines for retrieving wind profiles from the DBS.
-This package was developed for retrieving wind profiles from WindCube's NetCDF files output, but it can be extended to process NetCDF output from other Doppler lidar systems. lidarSuit reproduces the data filtering described in WindCube's manual [@windcube2020] and allows the user to define the signal-to-noise ratio threshold for filtering noisy measurements or using the status variable.
+This package was developed for retrieving wind profiles from WindCube's NetCDF output, but it can be extended to process NetCDF output from other Doppler lidar systems. lidarSuit reproduces the data filtering described in WindCube's manual [@windcube2020] and allows the user to define the signal-to-noise ratio threshold for filtering noisy measurements or using the status variable.
 In addition, two experimental